CodeFactoryWien/WF-FrontEnd-3/README.md

 Path : `pages/information`
 Author : [Barbara](https://github.com/barbaraani)

-`What?` : Teachers (plus CSS with effect), Course Room image + ifram google maps, technologies (list of techs with additional info on button click)
+`What?` : Teachers (plus CSS with effect), Course Room image + iframe google maps, technologies (list of techs with additional info on button click)
 `How?` :saved data in the TS and applied it in the HTML via {{}} with *ngFor